My dream is to become a lawyer and legislator to rescue victims and fight for human rights.

 One day, God heard my cries and saw my heart – filled with pain and hurt.
 During a raid, I was rescued by the police and taken to Fundación Camino a Casa where I met incredible people like German Villar and Rosi Orozco.
 They helped me believe again; they helped me start to live again.

-Today, thanks to the support of Reintegra, I am in law school.
+Today, thanks to the support of Reintegra, I graduated from law school in June of 2018.
+I am currently interning with a lawyer for a Mexican Congresswoman.
 My greatest dream is to be an instrument in God’s hands to help save lives, and rescue more girls and boys that are living as vulnerable as I was.
 I want to be a lawyer that fights for freedom, for life, for values, and for Human Rights.
 I would like to be a legislator so that I can be part of the change in my country because most importantly I want to be a WOMAN OF CHANGE, AN EXAMPLE, A WOMAN OF GOD so that my testimony can help as a message of hope: that even when everything has been taken from you, you can start again and be happy.